khajan09singh/MQTTApp/README.md

-This is a Flutter Testing MQTT app.
+This is an MQTT Testing app made in Flutter.